themorlan/openREM/docs/quick_start_linux.rst

 One page complete Ubuntu install
 ================================

+This setup is no longer recommended - the Docker :doc:`installation` method is instead.
+If a non-Docker installation is required then this guide can be followed.

-A one page install based on Ubuntu 18.04 using:
+This install is based on Ubuntu 18.04 using:

-* Python 2.7 running in a virtualenv
+* Python 3.6 running in a virtualenv
 * Database: PostgreSQL
 * DICOM Store SCP: Orthanc running on port 104
 * Webserver: NGINX with Gunicorn
 * Daemonisation: systemd scripts for Celery and Gunicorn
 * All OpenREM files in ``/var/dose/`` with group owner of ``openrem``
 * Collects any Physics (QA) images and zips them

+The instructions should work for Ubuntu 20.04 too; any references in paths to python3.6 will need to be python3.8 instead.

+**1.0 release review only to this point so far**

 Initial prep
 ^^^^^^^^^^^^